 Next: The breadwinner might matter more than you think.

 8. Your husband doesn’t work full time

 Who’s the breadwinner in your household?
 Interestingly, a Harvard study finds that couples in a heterosexual marriage were more likely to get divorced if the husband didn’t have a full-time job.
 Wives’ employment status didn’t significantly affect the results.

 Studies have shown dependency breeds infidelity in both men and women, and feeling equal in the relationship — whatever that means for the two of you — is important.
 But it’s also important to marry someone who feels secure.

 Next: When you walk down the aisle might matter.

 Though few people would agree there is a perfect age to get married, there is an ideal age range to decrease your chances of divorce.
 According to research, getting married between ages 25 and 32 is the best time.
 Psychologist Nicholas H. Wolfinger explains one possible reason is the people who wait until their mid-30s may not be predisposed to marriage.
 Another possible reason is these people may already feel comfortable being single, and married life proves to be too much of a change.

 Next: Feeling hopeless?
 Here’s what you can do.

 What you can do

 While realizing your marriage isn’t working is a horrible feeling, it doesn’t always mean that it’s over.
 If you’re both willing to work on things, hope is not lost.
-Spend some quality time together and reflect on why you fell in love in the first place.
-Talk to each other, listen to each other, and find small ways to connect again.
+Spend some quality time together, and reflect on why you fell in love in the first place.
+Talk to each other, listen, and find small ways to connect again.
 And never be afraid to go to counseling together.